hubert-sikorski/git-and-github-guide/README.md

 It’s time to stop using bad commit messages like:

-- "fixed a bug" :red_circle:
+- "fixed a bug" :x:
-- "changed a few things" :red_circle:
+- "changed a few things" :x:
-- "removing method" :red_circle:
+- "removing method" :x:
-- "more code refactoring" :red_circle:
+- "more code refactoring" :x:

 Use the `Imperative mood` instead of past tense style.
 Writing in the present tense tells someone what applying the commit will do, rather than what you did.
 It may feel awkward at first to use the